Consider Using Sandalwood Oils and products as a Natural Mosquito Repellent

 There’s nothing better than coming home after a long day in the office and relaxing in your back yard.
 A cool beer, maybe a dip in the pool, and a time to unwind.
 But everyone knows the peace and quiet can be shattered by that annoying high-pitched hum that signals the approach of the ultimate garden pest, the mosquito.
-Mozzies number in the millions and not only irritate by flying around, but leave you with a nasty itch when they bite.
+Mosquito numbers in the millions and not only irritate by flying around, but leave you with a nasty itch when they bite.
 There are sprays of course that defend you, but many use aerosols or are applied to the skin, which is not environmentally friendly.
-This is why many people are now turning to sandalwood and the oils found within the wood to provide a natural mosquito repellent.
+This is why many people are now turning to sandalwood a natural mosquito repellent.

 A good analogy to use when thinking about using sandalwood oils as a natural mosquito repellent is to think of a crop field.
 Many farmers now use natural predators like spiders and ladybugs to kill off caterpillars who eat crops, instead of killing them with pesticides.
 The same could be said of using sandalwood sticks, instead of using a chemical spray against mosquitos.